iree-org/iree/build_tools/scripts/bisect/README.md

 ### Example

-For https://github.com/iree-org/iree/issues/18879, we have everything we need to run a bisect:
+Let's try to find the culprit commit for issue https://github.com/iree-org/iree/issues/18879.
+Thanks to the detailed issue description, we have all the data we need to run a bisect already.

 To run the bisect tool: